-For children who need to transfer to stay overnight in hospital we are planning to have a dedicated ambulance transfer service to support the Paediatric Assessment Unit (PAU) and our experience is that most parents will stay with them.
+If your child needs to stay overnight, they will be transferred to another hospital.
+Where appropriate, this could be done by our dedicated ambulance transfer service which will support the Paediatric Assessment Unit (PAU).
+Our experience is that most parents will stay with them.

 My child has complex needs and has open access to the children’s ward.
 What does this mean for them?